opsdis/aci-streamer/README.md

 All attributes in the configuration has default values, except for the fabric and the different streams sections.
 A fabric profile include the information specific to an ACI fabrics, like authentication and apic(s) url.

-If there is multiple apic urls configured the aci-streamer will use the first apic it can login to starting with the first in the list.
+If there is multiple apic urls configured the aci-streamer will use the first apic it can log in to starting with the first in the list.

 All configuration properties can be set by using environment variables.
 The prefix is `ACI_STREAMER_` and property